asjadnaqvi/DiD/docs/code/06_bacon.md

 First we need to define the cohorts.
 These are groups of $$i$$s that get treatment at the same time.
 Think, for example, US states where some states are given treatment simultaneously, then another cohort and so on.

 What we do here, is that we randomly assign a cohort.
 We can have as many cohorts (< $$i$$) as we want.
 But we add a cohort=0, that we will later use as the cohort that is never treated (we won't do this now).
-Let's say we want to generate 5 cohorts:
+Let's say we want to generate five cohorts:

 ```applescript
 levelsof id, local(lvls)